X-75 Volume 1

-X-75 Volume 1 is the debut album by Henry Threadgill released on the Arista Novus label in 1979.
-The album and features four of Threadgill's compositions performed by Threadgill with Douglas Ewart, Joseph Jarman, Wallace McMillan, Leonard Jones, Brian Smith, Rufus Reid, Fred Hopkins and vocals by Amina Claudine Myers.
+Reception

 The Allmusic review by Brian Olewnick states, "Henry Threadgill's first album as a leader immediately plunged into experimental waters.
 He utilized a nonet the likes of which had certainly never been heard before and probably not since...
 Threadgill's massive talent for mid-size band arrangements is immediately apparent...
 As of 2002, X-75, Vol. 1 was unreleased on disc and, even more disappointingly, there was never a "Vol. 2."
 But Threadgill fans looking for a link between Air and his Sextett owe it to themselves to search this one out".

+In his 4 star review for DownBeat, Neil Tesser wrote, "The four pieces on X-75 show an impressive variety, yet Threadgill’s melodies have a shamanistic air, a residue of folk magic, that helps tie them together".